UltraMessaging/um_troubleshoot/README.md

 Click the green "Code" button near the top of that page, and select "Download ZIP".
 Expand the zip file and "cd" to it.

+For best learning retention, use the tools to view the data discussed below.
+For example, if the step involves using the "egrep" command, enter it yourself to verify that the results match this document.

 Some of the analysis steps below involve using the Unix shell commands, line "egrep" "tail", and "vim" (text editor).